Properties of a CRM system

 Internal & external communication

 Is your company already working with specific e-mail clients or automation software?
-Then it often makes sense to integrate them into the CRM system (example for CRM email integration).
+Then it often makes sense to integrate them into the CRM system (See video: CRM Outlook integration).
 You save work steps in the workflow.
 In addition, the data obtained can be used for evaluations within the CRM system.

 Dashboard Features, Reports & Analytics